salt-extensions/salt-extension-copier/docs/topics/documenting/writing.md

 :::

 ### Arbitrary anchors
-You can define arbitrary anchors and reference them later in the same document or from a different document.
+You can define arbitrary anchors and reference them later in the same document or from a different one.

 :::{tab} MyST
 ```md